JasonHunter95/hospital-model/README.md

 $$\frac{dD}{dt} = \mu_I I + \mu_X X + \mu_H H$$

+Where $\alpha$ is the rate of progression from Exposed to Infectious (1/latent period).

 #### Master Model with Ward/ICU Split

 For each age group $a$: